 Meals (as noted above), group camping gear (as noted above), personal camping equipment (as listed above), accommodations (as noted above), mule and porter support, transportation (as noted above), applicable permits, professional mountain guide(s), all incidental gratuities for local staff (this does not include your trip leader), pre-trip planning packet, and trip support from our friendly office staff.

-Round-trip Airfare to Puerto Montt, Chile, Personal clothing and footwear, personal gear not listed under “Equipment” above, tips for guides (10-15% of trip cost is customary), Dinner on Day 9, and optional (and highly recommended) trip insurance.
+Round-trip Airfare to Puerto Montt, Chile, Personal clothing and footwear, personal gear not listed under “Equipment” above, tips for main guide/trip leader (10-15% of trip cost is customary), alcohol on Night 1 dinner, Dinner on Day 9, and optional (and highly recommended) trip insurance.

 Training is paramount to the enjoyment and success of your trip.
 We recommend exercising in the months prior to your trip to bolster sustained cardiovascular/aerobic activities as well as core and leg strength.
 Day hikes with a full backpack, preferably on hilly, off road terrain, is the best way to train for our trips.
 Activities such as cycling and step-master type machines are also excellent and preferable to a routine comprised solely of running.

 Our transport awaits at the Tepual International Airport in the southern city Puerto Montt (code: PMC).
 You’ll meet your guide and ride through scenic farm roads to the town of Puerto Varas, about 30 minutes away.
 After checking in to our quaint hotel we’ll gather at 6pm for a short orientation of the trip where you’ll meet your fellow travelers and hear more about the trip from your guide.
 A group dinner follows, just a short walk away through town.
 (D)